xdisna2/xdisna2/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on "an endless siege of homework".
+- 🔭 I’m currently working on "an endless siege of job applications".
-- 🌱 I’m currently learning "how to survive a pandemic and C coding"
+- 🌱 I’m currently learning "how to spend my free time"
-- 😄 Pronouns: He/Him/Apache Attack Helicopter
 - ⚡ Fun fact: Facts are Fun